KarlEilebrecht/audlang-spec/doc/AudienceDefinitionLanguageSpecification.md

 As long as your database contains values for each attribute in every record there is no problem with negation.

-Unfortunatly, often in the underlying data store there are *missing values*.
+Unfortunatly, often there are *missing values* in the underlying data store.
 For example, a certain panel question was not answered or data has been merged from multiple sources.
 This leads to *unknowns*.
 Audlang allows to explicitly deal with this situation using the `IS UNKNOWN` operator but we cannot magically solve a principle issue with unknown values in conjunction with negation.

 To get a better understanding of the core problem, please look at the data store below: